IBM-Cloud/vpc-api-samples/README.md

     }
       ```

-    Here is how the POST call looks like.
+    The POST call is shown below.

     ```go
     // PostSubnet - request to create a subnet